kallaballa/V4D/README.md

 third-party code under `modules/v4d/third/` is licensed under its own terms.

 ## Attribution
+By far the biggest thank you goes to: [Marius Kintel](https://github.com/kintel/)

 * The author of the bunny video is the Blender Foundation ([Original video](https://upload.wikimedia.org/wikipedia/commons/transcoded/f/f3/Big_Buck_Bunny_first_23_seconds_1080p.ogv/Big_Buck_Bunny_first_23_seconds_1080p.ogv.1080p.vp9.webm)).
 * The author of the dance video is GNI Dance Company ([Original video](https://www.youtube.com/watch?v=yg6LZtNeO_8)).
 * The author of the video used in the beauty-demo video is Kristen Leanne ([Original video](https://www.youtube.com/watch?v=hUAT8Jm_dvw)).